-Nichols was the representative for Michigan’s 13th congressional district and was a Republican.
+Nichols was the representative for Michigan’s 13th congressional district as a Republican.
 He served from 1915 to 1921.

 From Dec 1915 to Apr 1920, Nichols missed 171 of 627 roll call votes, which is 27.3%.
 This is on par with the median of 25.3% among the lifetime records of representatives serving in Apr 1920.
 The chart below reports missed votes over time.